What is life insurance, and how does it work?

 Most likely.
 Most of us need this type of financial protection.

 The majority of adults need life insurance to help pay for debts like a mortgage or student loan, help replace lost income if you’re married or have children, to offer some stability to your company if you’re a business owner, or to provide a safety net for other dependents.
 It can also be a nice thing to help relieve financial stress on your loved ones during an already difficult time.

 The question you have to ask yourself is whether or not you have people who rely on you financially.
 If the answer is yes, then you most likely need life insurance.

 Common types of life insurance

 Three common types of life insurance are term, whole and universal.

 Term life insurance

-Term life insurance provides coverage over a certain period of time (the coverage term), usually 10, 15, 20, 25, or 30 years, for a fixed monthly premium.
-If you pass away after this period and you have not extended your coverage, your beneficiaries will not receive payment.
-This type of insurance is usually an affordable option and provides a layer of financial protection in the years it may most be needed – while raising chlidren, or for the number of years of your mortgage obligation, for example.
+A term life insurance policy provides coverage over a certain period of time (the coverage term), usually 10, 15, 20, 25, or 30 years, for a fixed monthly premium.
+If you pass away after this period and you have not extended your coverage, your beneficiaries will not receive your death benefit.
+This type of policy is usually an affordable option and provides a layer of financial protection in the years it may most be needed — while raising children, or for the number of years of your mortgage obligation, for example.